 Resource planning for teams

-Resource planning for teams takes into account the resource needs for all teams involved in tasks and subtasks of a project.
+Resource planning for teams takes into account the resource needs of all teams involved in tasks and subtasks of a project.
 At the start of a project, the tasks are allocated according to the human and non-human resources available for the project.
 Hence, project teams receive an allocation of resources that will enable them to achieve optimal project outcomes.
 The resource planning process follows specific steps.
 The steps in the process include:

 - Planning- to determine the nature of resources needed for the attainment of project goals